 Your dough should stick together but should not stick to your hands.

-Add your pistachios and cranberries then pulse until combined.
+Then add your pistachios and cranberries then pulse until combined.

 Of course, try not to pulse your nuts and fruit TOO much otherwise you'll end up with a buttery bliss ball rather than cookie dough!

-If you want to make linzer-style cookies, make sure you create an even number of cookies with their centres in tact to cookies with their centres cut out.
+If you want to make linzer-style vegan Christmas cookies, make sure you create an even number of cookies with their centres in tact to cookies with their centres cut out.
 I got around 15 linzer cookies (or cookie sandwiches) from this recipe.

 Baking the cookies

 Depending on the size of your cookies, bake them in a preheated oven for around 12 minutes or until they are slightly golden brown.
 They will brown more (and firm up) as they cool down.

 When the cookies have FULLY cooled down, feel free to decorate them!
 They look sooo good amongst the rest of your vegan Christmas treats :).